Ninoy Aquino International Airport: NAIA Road

 NAIA Road (Ninoy Aquino International Airport Road), formerly known and still commonly referred to as MIA Road (Manila International Airport Road), is a short 8-10 lane divided highway connecting Roxas Boulevard and the Manila–Cavite Expressway (R-1) with NAIA.
-It is also a major local road that links the cities of Pasay and Parañaque running approximately 2.5 km underneath the elevated NAIA Expressway from R-1 in Tambo, Parañaque to NAIA Terminal 2 in Pasay.
-En route, it intersects, from west to east, Quirino Avenue, Domestic Road, and Ninoy Aquino Avenue.
+It is also a major local road that links the cities of Parañaque and Pasay, running approximately 2.5 km underneath the elevated NAIA Expressway from R-1 in Tambo, Parañaque, to NAIA Terminal 2 in Pasay.
+En route, it intersects, from west to east, Quirino Avenue (in Parañaque, distinct from that in the City of Manila), Domestic Road, and Ninoy Aquino Avenue.
 The road ends at the entrance of NAIA Terminal 2.

 The road also houses a small strip of shops across from the former Coastal Mall, Tambo Elementary School at Quirino Avenue, Park 'N Fly at Domestic Road, and the old Nayong Pilipino (site of the future NAIA Terminal 5) close to Terminal 2.
 The old NAIA Terminal 1 is accessible by turning south at Ninoy Aquino Avenue, which also leads to the Duty Free FiestaMall and continues on to Sucat as Dr. Santos Avenue.
-The new Terminal 3, on the other hand, is located on Andrews Avenue which can be accessed from Domestic Road.
-The road was originally named as MIA Road and was only renamed in 1987 when the airport was renamed in honor of the late Senator Ninoy Aquino, who was assassinated there in 1983.
+The new Terminal 3, on the other hand, is located on Andrews Avenue, which can be accessed from Domestic Road.
+The road was originally named MIA Road and was only renamed in 1987 when the airport was renamed in honor of Senator Ninoy Aquino, who was assassinated there in 1983.